tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/available_acceleration_models.rst

 Available Acceleration Models
 ===============================

-In this page, all the acceleration models available in TudatPy are explained.
+In this page, all the acceleration models available in Tudat are explained.
 Regardless of the type of acceleration model, the procedure to link such acceleration model to the bodies exerting and undergoing the acceleration is explained in this page: :ref:`acceleration_models_setup`.
 Therefore, this information will not be repeated in this page.
 Instead, for each model, a reference to the related API documentation entry and the requirements are provided.

 .. note::
-   In TudatPy, acceleration models are defined through factory functions, which define the properties required of the accelerations, but do not perform any calculations themselves.
+   In Tudat, acceleration models are defined through factory functions, which define the properties required of the accelerations, but do not perform any calculations themselves.
 These properties are stored through instances of the :class:`~tudatpy.numerical_simulation.propagation_setup.acceleration.AccelerationSettings` class or of its derived classes.